 b) design and implement boiler-plate CRUD code, SQL queries and UI-based forms

 c) prototype and test with production data very quickly

-In the past, the code generated by RAD tools in comparison with hand-written code was considered to be not readable, not maintainable and believed to offer very less customizations and abstractions.
+In the past, the code generated by RAD tools in comparison with hand-written code was considered to be not readable, not maintainable, and believed to offer very few customizations and abstractions.
 However, frameworks and technology stacks have matured over time, moving a lot of heavy lifting from developers and offering better tooling support.
 With the current generation RAD tools and platforms leveraging modern technology stacks, there is no noticeable difference between generated code and hand-written code.

 WaveMaker Studio incorporates advanced code generation techniques with the right abstractions and design patterns, rather than generating code that just works.
-WaveMaker Studio provides niche application architecture by standardizing on open-source Application Stack, using some of the best-of-the-breed libraries like Spring, Angular, Hibernate and Bootstrap.
+WaveMaker Studio provides niche application architecture by standardizing on open-source Application Stack, using some of the best-of-the-breed libraries like Spring, Angular, Hibernate, and Bootstrap.
 Open standards application stack enables developers to freely distribute and modify the generated source code and doesn’t have any vendor lock-ins into the platform.